nickserv/danamccurdy.com/_posts/2017-07-19-reasons-for-gratitude.md

 categories:
   - life
 ---
-There are always reasons
-for gratitude,
-though they may not always
-be easy to find.
+There are always reasons for gratitude, though they are not always easy to find.

 In the worst of times,
-there is at least this breath, this moment of life, and an ever-present promise of change:
+there is at least this breath, this next moment of life, and the ever-present promise of change, that "this, too, shall pass".
-"This, too, shall pass!",
-as the saying goes.

 And there are other times,
-when joy does not leap
+when joy seems absent,
-out at us;
 when we can look out
 past our thoughts
 and preconceptions,
+past our usual awareness,
 and find something,
 somewhere,
-beyond our usual seeing,
-to re-inspire
+to inspire the joy
-the joy of simply being.
+of simply being.